Chengde Hebei, China Travel Guide

 Embrace the natural settings of Chengde with hiking, boating, and wildlife observation.

-Paths within the resort range from easy walks to challenging climbs with stairs, leading to lovely viewpoints.
+Paths within the holiday resort range from easy walks to challenging climbs with stairs, leading to lovely viewpoints.

 Varied trails here suit different fitness levels, from forest walks to strenuous climbs to the 2,118-meter peak.